Diego Fernández de la Cueva, 1st Viscount of Huelma

 Diego Fernández de la Cueva, 1st Viscount of Huelma (died 26 November 1473) was a Spanish nobleman.

 Biography

-Diego Fernández de la Cueva was born in Úbeda.
+Diego Fernández de la Cueva was born in Úbeda, Andalusia, Crown of Castille.
 He was a merchant and banker of King Henry IV of Castile, who granted him the title of 1st Viscount of Huelma.

 He was related to or perhaps a descendant of Juan Sánchez de la Cueva, a nobleman from Úbeda, Regedor or Veinte y Quatro (24) of Úbeda in 1367, who rose pennant for the usurper Henry, Count of Trastamara, bribed by his generous promises.
 He was also a relative and a contemporary of another Diego de la Cueva, Alcalde of Caltinovo, married to María Cortés, whose daughter María Cortés married Rodrigo or Ruy Fernández de Monroy, paternal grandparents of Hernán Cortés.

+He married Maior Alfonso de Mercado from Úbeda and had three sons, including :